-- Is ultimately responsible for the compliance of the Firm to the applicable legislation. - Ensures that the Firm operates according to all applicable legislations, its memorandum and articles of association, and as per the requirements of the local regulatory authorities in jurisdictions in which it provides services. - Monitors the operations of the Firm to make sure that strategic objectives of the Firm are met. - Is responsible for establishing and amending where necessary the internal procedures. - Is responsible for reviewing all the reports from the internal auditor and the compliance officer and takes necessary actions and corrective measures where appropriate. - Decides on new products and services that the Firm might offer based on the changing environment of the financial markets. - Appoints senior management - Appoints the compliance officer - Appoints internal auditor - Meets on a quarterly basis unless in cases where an extraordinary meeting might be required. - Receives reports, at least annually, on the risk management, compliance function and internal audit mechanisms of the Firm - Regularly reviews the Firm's risk management policies and procedures - Carries and fulfils any such other responsibilities and obligations as may be required by applicable legislation and regulations
+- Is responsible for establishing and amending where necessary the internal procedures. - Is responsible for reviewing all the reports from the internal auditor and the compliance officer and takes necessary actions and corrective measures where appropriate. - Decides on new products and services that the Firm might offer based on the changing environment of the financial markets. - Appoints senior management - Appoints the compliance officer - Appoints internal auditor - Meets on a quarterly basis unless in cases where an extraordinary meeting might be required. - Receives reports, at least annually, on the risk management, compliance function and internal audit mechanisms of the Firm - Regularly reviews the Firm's risk management policies and procedures - Carries and fulfils any such other responsibilities and obligations as may be required by applicable legislation and regulations

-The Company's organization structure, which indicates the main reporting lines, allocated functions, responsibilities and information communications at all relevant levels within the Company, as at 31 December 2020 is presented below.
+The Company's organization structure, which indicates the main reporting lines, allocated functions, responsibilities and information communications at all relevant levels within the Company, as at 31 December 2021 is presented below.